Tony Buckley: International career

 In April 2007, Buckley was named in the Irish squad for a tour of Argentina.
 He was listed among the replacements in the matchday XXII for the first test in Santa Fé on 26 May, during which he gained his first of two caps on the tour.
 Later that year he was added to the 2007 Rugby World Cup squad as an injury replacement for Simon Best, but did not feature during the tournament following Ireland's exit at the group stages.
 Buckley's competitive debut came in the 2008 Six Nations Championship, when he was introduced for last 10 minutes of Ireland's opening fixture against Italy on 2 February 2008.
 He scored his first international try a year later against Canada on 24 May 2009, during the summer tour of North America.
 He also scored again for Ireland A against Georgia in the Churchill Cup, on 14 June 2009.
 Buckley was seen as the long term successor to John Hayes for club and country.
 Mike Ross was given the chance to start for Ireland in the 2011 Six Nations and Buckley was left out of the squad.
 He instead played for Ireland Wolfhounds.
 He was selected in Ireland's 43-man training squad for the 2011 World Cup, and won a place in the final 30-man squad to go to New Zealand.
 On 25 September 2011, Buckley scored his first World Cup try against Russia, in what turned out to be his final international appearance for Ireland.
 The 6 ft 5ins tighthead won 25 caps for Ireland over the course of his career.

 Retirement

 Buckley confirmed his retirement from professional rugby in June 2014, but decided to continue to play rugby non-professionally with Ulster Bank League side Kanturk.
-Buckley said “I am lucky that I have emerged from professional rugby relatively intact and capable of enjoying my last couple of seasons with the club I started with.
-For now it’s back to civilian life.”
+Buckley said "I am lucky that I have emerged from professional rugby relatively intact and capable of enjoying my last couple of seasons with the club I started with.
+For now it’s back to civilian life".

-Head Injury Lawsuit
+Head injury lawsuit

 In 2023, Buckley launched legal action against Munster Rugby and the IRFU, claiming that repeated concussions had caused long term head injuries.
 Buckley is one of at least four former Ireland Rugby players to link concussion to traumatic brain injury.